-We have examined the fairness issues that arise in transmitting a mix of unicast and multicast traffic in a packet-switched WDM ring network.
+We have examined the fairness issues arising when transmitting a mix of unicast and multicast traffic in a packet-switched WDM ring network.
 We have considered a single-fiber ring network with TT-FR node structure, a posteriori buffer selection, and destination stripping for uniform balanced traffic.
-We have found that VOQ architectures with separate queues for unicast and multicast traffic generally raise unfairness when the conventional single-step LQ buffer selection is employed.
-We have also found that a VOQ architecture with one queue buffering both unicast and multicast traffic for a given wavelength channel achieves fairness in the sense that the relative transmitter throughput levels achieved by unicast and multicast traffic are approximately equal; or, equivalently, the ratio of the transmitter throughput for unicast traffic to the transmitter throughput for multicast traffic is approximately equal to the ratio of generated unicast packets to generated multicast packet copies.
+We have found that VOQ architectures with separate queues for unicast and multicast traffic give generally rise to unfairness when the conventional single-step longest queue buffer selection is employed.
+We have also found that a VOQ architecture with one queue buffering both unicast and multicast traffic for a given wavelength channel achieves fairness in the sense that the relative transmitter throughput levels achieved by unicast and multicast traffic are approximately equal, or equivalently the ratio of the transmitter throughput for unicast traffic to the transmitter throughput for multicast traffic is approximately equal to the ratio of generated unicast packets to generated multicast packet copies.

-To allow for a range of throughput ratios, we have developed and evaluated dual-step buffer-selection policies that combine LQ selection for determining the wavelength channel to transmit on with UC/MC buffer selection for determining whether to transmit a unicast or multicast packet.
-We have demonstrated that the dual-step buffer-selection policies achieve a range of throughput ratios.
+To allow for a range of throughput ratios, we have developed and evaluated dual-step buffer selection policies which combine longest queue selection for determining the wavelength channel to transmit on with UC/MC buffer selection for determining whether to transmit a unicast or multicast packet.
+We have demonstrated that the dual-step buffer selection policies achieve a range of throughput ratios.
 The policies cover the range from being fair in the sense that unicast and multicast traffic experience approximately the same effective transmitter throughput to being fair in the sense that unicast and multicast traffic experience approximately the same effective receiver throughput.

 There are several exciting and important avenues for future work.
 One important direction is to consider the transmission of a mix of unicast and multicast traffic in conjunction with non-uniform unbalanced traffic patterns.
-Another interesting direction for future work is to examine the fairness issues arising when transmitting a mix of unicast and multicast traffic over different ring- network architectures, such as networks with different node structures, dual-fiber ring networks, meshed ring networks [43, 44], or DWADM virtual circle networks [45].
+Another interesting direction for future work is to examine the fairness issues arising when transmitting a mix of unicast and multicast traffic over different ring network architectures, such as networks with different node structures, dual-fiber ring networks, meshed ring networks [42, 43], or DWADM virtual circle networks [44].